KMDEV99/InvitationManager/README.md

 ## General Information
-Application created for Evojam.

-Contains basic admin management panel done in React since I heard You use it.
-I use generally Angular, and it shows.
+Contains basic admin management panel done in React.
+I generally use Angular, and it shows.

 Decided to try it anyway.